ellysh/bash-programming-from-scratch/manuscript/BashScripting/arithmetic-expression.md

 | 110 | 6E | 0110 1110 |
 | 127 | 7F | 0111 1111 |

-The memory capacity when using SMR and the ones' complement is the same.
+The memory capacity is the same when you use SMR and the ones' complement.
 One byte can store numbers from -127 to 127 in both cases.

-What is the effect of inverting the value bits for negative numbers?
-Let's have a look at how the addition of negative numbers works now.
-First, we will write 10 and -5 in the ones' complement.
-Then add them using the adder CPU module.

-Here is how the numbers look like in memory:
+How did inverting the bits of negative numbers solve the adder problem?
+Let's come back to our example with adding 10 and -5.
+First, you should represent them in the ones' complement this way:
 {line-numbers: false}
 ```
 10 = 0000 1010
 -5 = 1111 1010
 ```

-Their addition gives the following result:
+When you apply the standard adder, you get the following result:
 {line-numbers: false}
 ```
 10 + (-5) = 0000 1010 + 1111 1010 = 1 0000 0100
 ```

-The addition caused an overflow.
-The highest one does not fit into one byte.
-In this case, it is discarded.
-Then the result of the addition becomes like this:
+The addition led to the overflow because the highest bit does not fit into one byte.
+It is discarded in this case.
+Then the result becomes like this:
 {line-numbers: false}
 ```
 0000 0100
 ```

-The discarded one affects the final result.
-We need a second calculation step to take it into account.
-In this step, we add the discarded one as a number to the result.
-It looks like this:
+The discarded highest bit affects the final result.
+You need a second calculation step to take it into account.
+There you add the bit's value to the result this way:
 {line-numbers: false}
 ```
 0000 0100 + 0000 0001 = 0000 0101 = 5
 ```

-We got the correct result of adding the numbers 10 and -5.
+You got the correct result of adding numbers 10 and -5.

 If the addition results in a negative number, the second calculation step is unnecessary.
-As an example, add the numbers -7 and 2.
-First, write them in the ones' complement:
+Here is an example of adding numbers -7 and 2.
+First, write them in the ones' complement representation:
 {line-numbers: false}
 ```
 -7 = 1111 1000
 2 = 0000 0010
 ```

-Then do the first step of addition:
+Then add the numbers:
 {line-numbers: false}
 ```
 -7 + 2 = 1111 1000 + 0000 0010 = 1111 1010
 ```

-The high bit equals one.
-It means that we got a negative number.
-Therefore, we should skip the second step of addition.
+The highest bit equals one.
+It means that you got a negative number.
+Therefore, you should skip the second calculation step.

 Let's check if the result is correct.
-For convenience, convert the number from ones' complement to SMR.
-Invert all bits of the number value for doing that.
-The sign bit should stay unchanged.
+You can convert it from ones' complement to SMR for convenience.
+Invert bits of the number for doing that.
+The highest bit should stay unchanged.
 Here is the result:
 {line-numbers: false}
 ```
 1111 1010 -> 1000 0101 = -5
 ```

-We got the right result again.
+This is the correct result of adding -7 and 2 and.

-The ones' complement solved one problem.
-Now the adder CPU module can add any signed integers.
-There is one disadvantage of this solution.
-Addition requires two steps in some cases.
-It slows down computations.
+The ones' complement solves one of two SMR's problems.
+Now the CPU adder can operate any signed integers.
+This solution has one disadvantage.
+Addition requires two steps when you get a positive number in the result.
+This drawback slows down computations.

-SMR has the second problem.
+SMR has another problem with zeros.
 It represents zero in two ways.
-Ones' complement did not solve it.
+The ones' complement does not solve it.

 #### Two's Complement